DevKitExamples/DevKitChatBot/README.md

 2. Click **Create new resource** link found on the upper left-hand corner of the Azure portal, then select **AI + Cognitive Services > Web App bot**.
 A new blade will open with information about the **Web App Bot**.

-3. In the **Bot Service** blade, provide the requested information about your bot as specified in the table below the image.
+3. In the **Bot Service** blade, provide the requested information about your bot as specified in the following image:

     > **Note**: please choose the **Language understanding** (C#) as your bot template.